ualib/agda-algebras/doc/TYPES2021/referee/report-summary.md

         ~~implementation details.
 Some parts of our code (omitted from the paper) suffer from these~~ ~~aspects of using setoids.~~

-    (addressed point c)
+4.  ~~Some links are broken (e.g. in [8]); some footnotes need to have first letters capitalised.~~ (fixed)

+#### Response to Review 1

+*  **Point 3** (items a and b)
-    (Other than 'choosing setoids', very little, for part a.
+   Other than 'choosing setoids', very little, for part a.
 Our setup is the same as that of Abel [1].
 Capretta [5] uses setoids as well, but not universes since Coq doesn't "really".
    It is hard to compare with [2], since their aim and ours are quite different, but it would be useful to do so in the future.
 Our work is strictly more general than that of [11], which also uses setoids, but restricts itself to finitary arities, which makes things "messy".
 [14] is quite different, being in HoTT-UniMath, multi-sorted yet finitary.
 And yet, a lot of the 'results' end up involving very similar statements.
 In other words, universal algebra seems to be quite foundations-independent, at some level that should be investigated in the future)

-4.  ~~Some links are broken (e.g. in [8]); some footnotes need to have first letters capitalised.~~ (fixed)
+*  **Point 3** (item c)
+   The paragraph in questions, about Setoids, was rewritten to reflect the referee's constructive criticism.

 ### Review 2